henry4026/bank-marketing-project/README.md

 # Profit curve
 - set different threshold to see which model generate the most profit.
+- we can find the model genefit the most profit.

 ![profit-curve](/image/profit-curve.png)

 # Grid Search
 - tuning the best model XG boosting.
+- f1 score increase 5% after tuning parameters.

 # Result
 - XG boosting generate the most profit of $6130 with 0.9 threshold
 - this means that anything below 90% we will call the customer.
-- depends on the business needs, we might need to switch our model with different threshold.
+- depends on the business needs, we might need to switch our model with different threshold to fulfill the company's needs.

+# Future implementation
+- 5 fold cross valication for neural network.
+- more feature engineering to improve the model.
+- create different cost benefit matrix for differrent business needs.
+-